SmoothWAN/SmoothWAN-docs/docs/index.md

 This project is not affiliated with Speedify or Connectify.<br>
 <br>
 <h3>Use cases: </h3>
-- Build a reliable internet access with seamless failover, lossless and usable single-flow speeds by bonding two or more connections, preferably a combination of wired and wireless with baseline ISP plans as an afforadable solution. e.g rural areas, developing countries...
+- Build a reliable internet access with seamless failover, lossless and usable single-flow speeds by bonding two or more connections, preferably a combination of wired and wireless with baseline ISP plans as an affordable solution. e.g rural areas, developing countries...
 - Cover all connected devices in a home network when it's not possible or practical to share a WAN per each device running Speedify.
 - Low budget alternative to commonly used solutions
 - Backpack streaming setup.
 (RTMP and others in LXC containers)